tknightz/tkneovim/README.md

 configuration to make the most out of your coding sessions.

 🤔 **How to add new plugin?**
-1. Add you plugin spec to one of these files inside `📁 lua/plugins/` or you can create new file `.lua` inside it.
+1. Add your plugin spec to one of these files inside `📁 lua/plugins/` or you can create new file `.lua` inside it.

 2. Here is an example of plugin spec: